As with anything that has a consumer market, string options for the baritone ukulele have exploded in the past few years.

 Commercially available re-entrant string sets (high-dGBE)

-And here are a couple of very in-depth articles from the Southcoast site that I’ll highlight here.
+And here are a couple of very in-depth articles from the Southcoast site that I’ll highlight here (now found in the Wayback Machine archives).
 These talk about the resonance limitations of the instrument and why Dirk would always recommend people tune their baritone higher.